Bousfield lattices of non-Noetherian rings: some quotients and products: Background on Bousfield lattices

 Here we recall some terminology and facts from lattice theory that we will need; our reference is~\cite{[Bir]}.
 A \textit{sub-poset} $\K$ of a lattice $\Lat$ is a subset of $\Lat$ along with the induced partial ordering.
 A sub-poset $\K$ of a lattice $\Lat$ is a \textit{sublattice} if it is closed under finite joins and meets.

-If $\K$ and $\Lat$ are lattices, a \textit{lattice morphism} or \textit{lattice map} $F:\K\ra \Lat$ is a set map that preserves order (so $x\leq y$ implies $Fx\leq Fy$).
-A \textit{lattice epimorphism} is a lattice morphism that is onto.
+If $\K$ and $\Lat$ are lattices, a set map $F\colon\K\to \Lat$ is a \textit{join-morphism} if it is order-preserving (so $x\leq y$ implies $Fx\leq Fy$) and preserves binary joins.
+A \textit{lattice morphism} is a join-morphism that also preserves binary meets.
 A \textit{lattice isomorphism} is a lattice morphism that is a set bijection and has an order-preserving inverse.

-We do not assume that a lattice morphism preserves joins or meets, or minimum and maximum elements.
-Nor do we assume that a lattice morphism between Bousfield lattices will commute with the tensor product operation $\<X\>\w \<Y\>$.
+We do not assume that a join-morphism preserves minimum or maximum elements.
+Nor do we assume that a join-morphism between Bousfield lattices will commute with the tensor product operation $\<X\>\w \<Y\>$.

+Note that if $F$ is a bijection with inverse $G$, and both $F$ and $G$ are join-morphisms that preserve arbitrary joins, then they preserve binary meets so $F$ is a lattice isomorphism.

 Any poset can be thought of as a category, where $x\leq y$ if and only if there is a (unique) morphism from $x$ to $y$.
 Joins are colimits and meets are limits.
 Then a complete lattice corresponds to a category that is complete and cocomplete in the categorical sense.
-A lattice morphism is just a functor between such categories.

 \begin{definition} For any element $a$ in a lattice $\Lat$, define $a\da = \{x\in \Lat\;|\; x\leq a\}$ and $a\ua = \{x\in \Lat\;|\; x\geq a\}$.
 Note that these are both sublattices of $\Lat$. \end{definition}